skggm/skggm/_pages/skggm-writeup.md

 </div>
 <br>

-This is just the first release of an ongoing effort.
-We'd love your feedback on which algorithms we should provide bindings for next and how you're using the package.
+Development of skggm is an ongoing effort.
+We'd love your feedback on which algorithms and techniques we should include and how you're using the package.
 We also welcome contributions.

 [@jasonlaska](https://github.com/jasonlaska) and [@mnarayan](https://github.com/mnarayan), October 10, 2016.